dagnall53/RocClientThrottle/README.md

 ## Notes
 To get xbm images working with the <SSD1306Wire.h>  //https://github.com/ThingPulse/esp8266-oled-ssd1306 it is essential to download and use GIMP https://www.gimp.org/downloads/ Load your image, then export as XBM.
 None of the simpler LCD image tools correctly format for the XBM format and all I tested had the bit order wrong for the code.
 Thanks to Jan Vanderborden for directing me in the direction of a solution!

+Its very important to increase the size that the MQTT interface can use:
+// put this in pubsubclient.h in your arduino/libraries/PubSubClint/src
+#define MQTT_MAX_PACKET_SIZE 10000   // lclist is LONG...!

 I am not connected to Rocrail, I just like it and use it.

 Rocrail is  Copyright © 2002-2018 Robert Jan Versluis, Rocrail.net.
 All rights reserved.